conwayjw97/Image-Colourisation-with-Deep-Learning/data/readme.md

 * Write scripts to produced processed data from these (e.g. tidy dataframes, excel sheets, csv files, HDF5 files, sqlite databases)
 * Write scripts that process these into results, visualisations, tables that you include in your project.
 * If you use Jupyter/RStudio notebooks, place these in `data/notebooks` and name them carefully (not "Untitled1", "Untitled2").

-* You may need to remove the `data/` folder from version control if the data size is too large or you are bound by confidentiality.
-* If you do so **make sure you have good backups**